memgraph/helm-charts/charts/memgraph/README.md

-## Memgraph Kubernetes Helm Charts
+## Memgraph Standalone Kubernetes Helm Chart
-A Helm Chart for deploying Memgraph database on Kubernetes.
+A Helm Chart for deploying standalone Memgraph database on Kubernetes.

 ## Installing the Memgraph Helm Chart
 To install the Memgraph Helm Chart, follow the steps below: